God in Three Persons: A Doctrine We Barely Understand

 Have you ever seen the word "Godhead?"
 Theologians sometimes use that term when they want to refer to God the Father, God the Son and God the Holy Spirit as three divine Persons in one God.

-At this point I think we should acknowledge the chief objection to the doctrine of the Trinity, which is that it is absurd.
+At this point, I think we should acknowledge the chief objection to the doctrine of the Trinity, which is that it is absurd.
 Sometimes the Jehovah's Witnesses (who pointedly deny the Trinity) ridicule it with this little equation: 1 + 1 + 1 = 3.
-In their minds Christians worship three Gods, not one.
+In their minds, Christians worship three Gods, not one.
 The answer is quite simple.
 The doctrine of the Trinity is not absurd if that's what the Bible teaches.
 Furthermore, there is more than one way to play with equations.
 You could also say it this way: 1 x 1 x 1 = 1!

-The Doctrine Explained
+The Trinity Explained

 What exactly do we mean when we speak of the Trinity?
 Let's start with the negative and work toward the positive.